-How do we create an environment in which God is greatly glorified and visitors are greatly welcomed?
-How do we strike a balance between not taking ourselves too seriously and relying on the Holy Spirit, but also doing our best to eliminate any distractions that may get in the way of an attender having a great experience?
+How do we create an environment where God is greatly glorified and visitors incredibly welcome?
+How do we strike a balance between not taking ourselves too seriously and relying on the Holy Spirit but also doing our best to eliminate any distractions that may get in the way of an attendee having a great experience?

-While we will continue to wrestle with these questions, there are some things that churches are doing that I think are no-brainers to stop.
-While some of these are subjective and certainly my own opinion, I don’t think I’m alone on most of these.
-Here’s my list…what would you add?
+While we will continue to wrestle with these questions, there are some things churches are doing that I think churches should stop doing.
+While some of these are subjective and indeed my own opinion, I don’t think I’m alone on most of these.
+So here’s my list…what do you think churches should stop doing?

 The pastor should say “In conclusion” only once in a message.
 It’s disingenuous and feels unprepared if there are multiple endings to the same message.

-This especially happens to the CEO’s (Christmas and Easter Only Crowd).
+This especially happens to the CEOs (Christmas and Easter Only Crowd).
 Rather than shaming them for not coming, extend a heartfelt welcome to come back.
-Focus your services and your church around being friendly, welcoming, and encouraging of your guests.
+Focus your services and church around being friendly, welcoming, and encouraging of your guests.
 If you try hard all year to get new visitors, and then they actually come, why would you shame them for coming?

-When a preacher regularly plans a multi-point sermon but only gets through one point and then rushes through the other points it smacks of being unprepared.
+When a preacher regularly plans a multi-point sermon but only gets through one point and then rushes through the other points, it smacks of being unprepared.
 If preaching is your craft, work on it, practice, and don’t let Sunday morning be the first time you’ve spoken the sermon aloud.